rlbarter/STAT-215A-Fall-2017/README.md

 ```
 lab1/
+  data/
+  homework.pdf
+  lab1.Rmd
+  lab1.pdf
+  lab1_blind.Rmd
+  lab1_blind.pdf
+  R/
   extra/
-  homework.pdf
-  report.Rmd
-  report.pdf
 ```

+- The source of your report (with code) will be contained in the `lab1.Rmd` file (`lab1.Rnw` is fine too).

+- The compiled version of your report will be contained in `lab1.pdf`.

+- You will also submit a "blind" version of each of these documents that does not include your name (`lab1_blind.Rmd` and `lab1_blind.pdf`).

-Your report will be contained in the `report.Rmd` file, and the `extra/` folder will simply contain any extra files needed to compile your report (such as saved images, data files, etc).
-The `homework.pdf` file will contain your completed homework.
+- The `R/` folder will contain any extra R scripts needed to compile your report.

+- The `data/` folder will contain any data you use for the lab.
+Note that in the instance that the data is a large file (over 100MB), you do not need to include it in the `data/` folder.

+- The `homework.pdf` file will contain your completed homework.
 Please do not include any irrelevant files.

 Note that GitHub cannot host files more than 100 MB.
 If you try to push a file larger than this, GitHub will cry.

-When you are ready, you need to add, commit, and push the `lab1` file.
+When you are ready, you need to add, commit, and push the `lab1/` folder.

 At the time when the lab is due, we will run a script that automatically pulls all of your assignments into my local versions of your `stat215a` repositories.
 Please make sure to submit your labs on time.
 We will spend some time in a lab having everyone submit a pretend assignment so that you are all clear on what to do.